maximveksler/txt/README.md

-So many notes about so many things.
-Oh boy!
+So many notes about so few things.